sgmurphy/wordpress-plugins/ad-inserter/readme.txt

 == Changelog ==

+= 2.7.36 =
+- Added support for WPML languages in the taxonomy list
+- Added support to disable caching for LiteSpeed Cache and WP Fastest Cache plugins
+- Added support to define the minimal block height for the close button to appear (Pro only)
+- Few minor bug fixes, cosmetic changes and code improvements

 = 2.7.35 =
-- Added support for "Simple History – user activity log, audit tool" plugin
+- Added support for Simple History plugin
 - Added support for external tracking for Google Tag Manager code (Pro only)
 - Few minor bug fixes, cosmetic changes and code improvements